 When I was desperate to change my world, I learned to starting living according to my priorities.

 If you want to know how to make your life more productive, live according to your priorities.
 Ask yourself:

 - What is important to me?

 - Why is it so important to me?

 - How would I most like to spend my time?

-Knowing this gave me the strength and determination I needed to start living according to my priorities.
+Having these answers gave me the strength and determination I needed to start living according to my priorities.

 While I love Powersheets, I now practice bullet journaling.
 I’ve adopted a very simple approach that fits my personality.
 I use it to create monthly calendars, set annual, quarterly, monthly and weekly goals, brainstorm, take notes, plan my week, keep to-do lists and process life.

 For me, goal setting is the difference between living a life I love and staying stuck on repeat.